shraddha-sugathan/Crypton/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Oxc](https://oxc.rs)
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/)

-## React Compiler🔒 Securebin: The Zero-Knowledge Digital Dead-Drop
+## React Compiler🔒 Crypton: The Zero-Knowledge Digital Dead-Drop
 The Problem: The Permanent Trail
 Every time you share an API key, a password, a server credential, or a sensitive screenshot via Slack, Teams, or Email, you create a permanent, unencrypted liability.
 That data lives in chat histories and server backups forever.
 If that platform is ever breached, or if an employee's laptop is compromised, your sensitive data is instantly exposed.

-The Solution: Securebin
+The Solution: Crypton
-Securebin is a Zero-Knowledge, fully ephemeral secure sharing platform.
+Crypton is a Zero-Knowledge, fully ephemeral secure sharing platform.
 It allows you to share sensitive text and images using military-grade client-side encryption.
 Once the message is viewed or the timer expires, it is mathematically obliterated from existence.

 Not even the server administrators, database hosts, or ISPs can read your data.